Permafrost/Tundra/README.md

 // returns the number of top-level elements in the given IData document tundra.document:length($document);

+// converts the IData value identified by $key in the given $scope IData document (or the pipeline,
+// if not specified) to a new list of type IData[] containing the original value as its single item,
+// unless the original value was already list; the given key can be simple or fully qualified, such
+// as a/b/c[0]/d
+tundra.document:listify($key, $scope);

 // returns a new IData document created by invoking the given service for each {key, value} pair
 // in the given document, and collecting new the {key, value} pair returned tundra.document:map($document, $service, $pipeline, $key.input, $key.output, $value.input, $value.output, $value.class, $recurse?);